TritonDataCenter/rfd/rfd/0027/README.md

 ## Goals
 * Produce a clearly defined interface for users and operators to extract data that is readily available in SmartOS today.
 * The end result should facilitate a persistent instrumentation of the [USE Method](http://www.brendangregg.com/USEmethod/use-smartos.html) (or some subset of it at a minimum).
 * Should not limit the set of potential customer ingest solutions.
 * Should allow customers to use a push or a pull model externally.
 * Should not require operators to store metric data on behalf of end users.
 * If possible, leverage an existing open source tool with traction.

+## Use Case Examples
+### End user
+* Real time alarms for resource utilization (disk capacity, CPU, DRAM, etc.).
+* Monitor the impact of app utilization and throughput on container utilization.
+* Correlate resource metrics with application metrics.
+### Operators
+* ZFS zpool health (metrics and alerts)
+* Compute node utilization (metrics and alerts)

 ## Note
 This RFD is orthogonal to